 Your law firm has updated all of its digital assets, you’re posting regularly on social media channels, adding content to the website once a week, and scheduling your Q2 e-newsletter to go out.
 Now what should you do in terms of marketing??
-Below are four innovative ways to market your law firm you may not have tried… yet.
+Below are four innovative ways to promote your law firm you may not have tried… yet.

 Every attorney needs Continuing Legal Education (CLE) hours in order to remain in good standing with the bars of his or her various states of license.
 For example, the State Bar of Texas requires at least 15 CLE hours per year for attorneys, while New York requires at least 24 hours every two years, and Florida 33 hours every three years.
 While each state has its own rules concerning CLE hours and event accreditation, the bottom line is: attorneys NEED CLE hours.